sakibfaturrahman/sakibfaturrahman/README.md

 - 🔧 I love building practical and useful web apps
 - 🧠 I enjoy learning new tech stacks and backend frameworks
-- 💼 I’ve worked on several Laravel and frontend freelance projects
+- 💼 I’ve worked on several backend and frontend freelance projects
 - 🛠️ I like solving real-world problems with code
 - 📍 Based in West Java, Indonesia 🇮🇩